camera-mc-dev/mc_core/README.md

   - image io
   - maths and miscellaneous core functionality

-The CAMERA wiki provides an overview of the various other parts of `mc_dev`.
+Documentation in the `mc_base` repository provides basic information about the other parts of the framework.

 ## Getting the source